List of QWERTY keyboard language variants: French (Canada)

 A simplified Canadian French keyboard layout.

-The Canadian French (CFR) keyboard layout is commonly used in Canada by French-speaking Canadians.
+The Canadian French 058 (CFR) keyboard layout is commonly used in Canada by French-speaking Canadians.
 It is the most common layout for laptops and stand-alone keyboards aimed at the Francophone market.
 Unlike the AZERTY layout used in France and Belgium, it is a QWERTY layout and as such is also relatively commonly used by English speakers in the US and Canada (accustomed to using US standard QWERTY keyboards) for easy access to the accented letters found in some French loanwords.
 It can be used to type all accented French characters, as well as some from other languages, and serves all English functions as well.
 It is popular mainly because of its close similarity to the basic US keyboard commonly used by English-speaking Canadians and Americans, historical use of US-made typewriters by French-Canadians.
 The right Alt key is reconfigured as an AltGr key that gives easy access to a further range of characters (marked in blue and red on the keyboard image.
 Blue indicates an alternative character that will display as typed.
 Red indicates a dead key: the diacritic will be applied to the next vowel typed.)
 The traditional Canadian French keyboard from IBM must use an ISO keyboard.
 The French guillemets located on the extra key are needed to type proper French, they are not optional.
-A dvorak version (traditional Canadian French layout) is also supported by Microsoft Windows.
+A dvorak version (traditional Canadian French layout) is also supported on Linux.

 In this keyboard, the key names are translated to French: